-10. CONVERSION INTO EUR
+7. CONVERSION INTO EUR

 The budget must be drawn up in EUR.
-Consequently, the Project partners not based in the Euro zone are advised to keep in mind that reimbursement - based on actually incurred expenditure-will have to be converted into Euro in accordance with Article 28 of Regulation (EU) No 1299/2013, and by way of derogation from Article 133 of Regulation (EU) No 1303/2013, using the monthly accounting exchange rate of the EC in the month during which expenditure was submitted for verification to the First Level Controller.
+Consequently, the Project partners not based in the Euro zone are advised to keep in mind that reimbursement - based on actually incurred expenditure-will have to be converted into Euro, using the monthly accounting exchange rate of the EC in the month during which expenditure was submitted for verification to the First Level Controller, in compliance with art.
+38 (5) of the ETC Reg.
 The conversion shall be verified by the controller in the participating State in which the project partner is located.
-Costs related to fluctuation of foreign exchange rate are not eligible5.
+Exchange risk is borne by the beneficiary.
+Additional costs related to fluctuation of foreign exchange rate may not be claimed and are not eligible3.

-11. PRINCIPLE OF NON-CUMULATIVE AWARD (DOUBLE FUNDING)
+8. PRINCIPLE OF NON-CUMULATIVE AWARD (DOUBLE FUNDING)